 - Open roll out switch.
 An open roll out switch could be an indication of a serious problem.
 Roll out switches are designed to trip if the flames are rolling out, or drifting from the heat exchanger.
 This could indicate a faulty heat exchanger and possible carbon monoxide problem.
 If you are experiencing this problem, I strongly recommend calling a professional to diagnose the cause.
 Roll out switches are mounted either above the burners as seen here, or on the side of the burner compartment.
 Many furnaces will have more than one roll out switch.

 - Dirty blower motor or blower wheel.
 If the blower motor and/or blower wheel become too dirty, not enough airflow will cause the high temperature limit switch to open.
 You cannot simply clean a blower motor and/or blower wheel with a vacuum.
 They must be removed from the furnace and disassembled for proper cleaning.
 SOLUTION: Regular preventive maintenance performed by a heating contractor will prevent this from occurring, along with regular filter replacement and using properly sized filters.

-If you find yourself asking “why is my furnace blowing cold air?” you will likely find the reason listed above.
 For more information or if you need to schedule a service on your furnace, you may contact Basset Heating & Air Conditioning at 719-392-0032 or use the contact form here.